Jacob-Lockwood/jeremiahlockwood.com/src/content/music/sway-machinery.md

-in Krakow, Poland, and a beautiful and strikingly different album titled Memories of Old New York produced by Stuart Bogie and featuring arrangements by Bogie, Lockwood and Yuli Ya'el Be'eri, a long time collaborator of the band who has joined the group in recent, reinvigorating the music and live show.
+in Krakow, Poland, and a beautiful and strikingly different album titled Memories of Old New York produced by Stuart Bogie and featuring arrangements by Bogie, Lockwood and Yuli Ya'el Be'eri, a long time collaborator of the band who has joined the group in recent years, reinvigorating the music and live show.
 Look out for new releases and record release shows in 2025!!!

 <figure>
 <img src="/images/sway-original-lineup.png" alt="" />